If you wish to make alterations to property, you may need to apply for planning permission.

-If the business property is within the New Forest National Park, you will need to apply to the Park Authority for planning permission.
+If the business property is within the New Forest National Park, you will need to apply to the National Park Authority for planning permission.

 Sometimes a low-key use and small changes to business premises do not need planning permission, as they benefit from what is termed 'permitted development'.
 Find out more about permitted development rights for businesses.